gvwilson/sensibleadventures/arecibo/arecibo.md

 "unit three is precessing,"
 the cartoonish face tells them.
-The avatar was originally lifelike, but the crew consensused shortly after arrival that they preferred something less real.
+The avatar was originally lifelike, but shortly after arrival the crew consensused that they preferred something less real.
 They kept the verbal nicety protocol, though, and someone (none of them will admit to it) gave it a Russian accent.

-Annotated visuals take shape, twist, are decorated with ever-richer annotations.
+Annotated visuals take shape, are decorated with ever-richer annotations.
 Blue gasps.
 "that can't be right!
 how could it---"

 "there," Red interrupts,
-highlighting a portion of their shared sense/case map.
+highlighting a portion of their shared worldview.
-The six units making up the observatory's sensor array are each half a light-second away from the hab.
+The six units making up the observatory's array are each half a light-second from the hab.
-Even the gentlest ion drives would disrupt their nanometer-precise alignment, so instead the hab uses intense beams of ultraviolet light to nudge them this way and that.
+Even the gentlest ion drives would disrupt their sensors, so the hab uses intense beams of ultraviolet light to nudge them this way and that.
 There, there, and there---the observatory highlights sections of unit three's controls that have somehow been modified.

-"looks like a hardware sab," Red continues, fingers twitching as they dive deeper into the code.
+"looks like hardware sab," Red continues, fingers twitching as they dive deeper into the code.
-"someone must have freaked a couple of chips on a delay to get around the checksums."
+"someone freaked a couple of chips on a delay maybe?"

 "never mind how."
 Blue already has sims running.